confluence/tonguefish/README.md

 # Set a global limit on the age of entries to include in each feed (0 to disable)
 max_entry_age = 365 # days

+# Include full content of entries, if it's available
+full_content = 1

 [[feeds]]
 url = "https://example.com/rss"

 # Include more entries from this feed
 max_entry_num = 20

 # No age limit on entries from this feed
 max_entry_age = 0

+# Don't include the full content from this feed
+full_content = 0
 ```

 Limits are applied after groups, digests, and ignore rules (see below).